-Keep Seafood Top of Mind after Lent
+Keep seafood top of mind after Lent

 Try these ideas to keep diners interested and coming back for seafood all year long.

-Here are some ideas that can help keep diners on board when it comes to choosing seafood:
+Here are some ideas that can help keep diners on board when it comes to choosing seafood.

-Keep seafood special
+Keep it special

 Most restaurants run fish and seafood specials during Lent.
 Why stop, asks Dana Lawnzak, Senior Director of Marketing at Trident Seafoods.
 Either stick with what was popular during Lent or consider new varieties to increase curiosity.
-Making them limited time offers (LTOs) or weekly specials can drive urgency and offer a quick way to measure whether a seafood dish deserves a permanent menu spot.
+Making them limited-time offers (LTOs) or weekly specials can drive urgency and offer a quick way to measure whether a seafood dish deserves a permanent menu spot.

 “Seafood is a big reason people choose to go to restaurants,” Lawnzak says.
 “People don’t want to try making seafood at home—they’re afraid they’ll mess it up, or they don’t like the smell in their kitchen.”